anna-yordanova/serenity-screenplay-demo/README.md

 To run the tests locally execute `mvn clean verify`.
 #### To run the tests on Selenium grid:
-Execute `docker-compose up` in the project directory.
+Execute `docker-compose up -d` in the project directory.

 To access the grid console: `http://localhost:4444/grid/console`